mathesar-foundation/mathesar-wiki/team/worklogs/kriti.md

 # Working on
 - Product strategy co-working with Ghislaine
+- Review this cycle's projects
+- Figure out if any follow up is needed for any projects:
+	- Installation improvements:
 		- Plan next installation related meeting
 		- Post installation meeting notes
 - Continue following up on 1Password renewal
+- Check in with individual team members to see if everyone has everything they need and if there's anything time sensitive to discuss

 ## Backlog
 - Set up CRM in Mathesar